brainhack-school2022/jamey_project/results/methods.md

 ## BIDS conversion

-Raw DICOM files were collected at the Montreal Neurological Institute and converted in NiFTY and BIDS using dcm2bids.
+Raw DICOM files were collected at the Montreal Neurological Institute and converted to NiFTY and BIDS using dcm2bids.

 ## Image processing
 Results included in this manuscript come from preprocessing